datumorphism/datumorphism.github.io/content/cards/machine-learning/neural-networks/mcculloch-pitts-model.md

 y = \operatorname{sign}( w\cdot x - b).
 {{< /m >}}

 Since $w\cdot x - b = 0$ is a hyperplane, the McCulloch-Pitts model separates the state space using this hyperplane.
+The shift $b$ determines the interception, and $w$ decides the slope.